Autodesk-Forge/forge-boilers.nodejs/README.md

  * This project does not require any internet connection or Forge API credentials and can be used for testing the viewer API locally

+ * You can also run that sample from [this link](https://autodesk-forge.github.io/forge-boilers.nodejs/1%20-%20viewer-offline/viewer-offline.html), which in that case requires an internet connection

 ## Project #2 - viewer-barebone

 Samples in this project do not require you to implement a server, but they rely on hardcoded token and URN in the JavaScript code, so they are for testing purpose only.